vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

 ![case 1 bucket distribution](https://raw.githubusercontent.com/vitawebsitedesign/blog/master/assets/bucket-distribution-case-1.png)

+See all that blue?
+Those lines represent a used bucket.
 See all that grey?
 Thats what shame looks like.

 This is a very disturbing situation with many unused buckets.
-I don't wanna look at this anymore, so lets move on.
+I don't wanna look at this picture anymore, so lets move on.

 ## Case 2: unchecked XOR with prime multiplication
 ```c#